chrissiemhrk/chrissiemhrk/README.md

 By day, you can find me writing for my blog, coming up with new designs on Figma, or programming with either ReactJS or VueJS.

 By night, I’m typically spending time with my family, watching YouTube videos or reading books.
-You can reach out on Twitter @chrissiemhrk or via email: chrissiemhrk@gmail.com.
+You can reach out on [Twitter](http://www.twitter.com/chrissiemhrk) or via email: <a href="mailto:chrissiemhrk@hmail.com">chrissiemhrk@gmail.com</a>.

 **Languages and tools**

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png"></code>